sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 Next, prototyping on a breadboard.
 I got Attiny85 to run on a clock speed of 8MHz, to read the trigger pin and to send the correct signal when activated.

-{% picture 2015/09/doorbell/breadboard_prototype.jpg alt="Prototype on a breadboard" %}
+{% asset 2015/09/doorbell/breadboard_prototype.jpg alt="Prototype on a breadboard" %}

 When I was certain the prototype worked, I took a spare piece of solder-able breadboard and soldered the components onto it.
 Everything fit very neatly and looked quite good.

-{% picture gallery 2015/09/doorbell/module_back.jpg alt="Back view of PCB" %}
+{% asset 2015/09/doorbell/module_back.jpg alt="Back view of PCB" %}
-{% picture gallery 2015/09/doorbell/module_front1.jpg alt="Front view 1" %}
+{% asset 2015/09/doorbell/module_front1.jpg alt="Front view 1" %}
-{% picture gallery 2015/09/doorbell/module_front3.jpg alt="Front view 3" %}
+{% asset 2015/09/doorbell/module_front3.jpg alt="Front view 3" %}
-{% picture gallery 2015/09/doorbell/working_desk.jpg alt="Workbench" %}
+{% asset 2015/09/doorbell/working_desk.jpg alt="Workbench" %}

-{% picture 2015/09/doorbell/module_front2.jpg alt="Front view 2" %}
+{% asset 2015/09/doorbell/module_front2.jpg alt="Front view 2" %}

 I tested the connections during and after soldering for shorts and discovered a major fault: the resistance between various IC pins (ATtiny85 I/O pins) was ~20kΩ!
 This would mean that the board was unusable because of shortages between various signal lines.

 I could discover no solder bridges or shorts so I concluded the problem was in the solder flux I had used liberally during assembly.
 I took a toothbrush and some rubbing alcohol and gave the module a cleaning bath in the sink.
 After drying, the problem was solved.

-{% picture gallery 2015/09/doorbell/module_brushing.jpg alt="Brushing off flux" %}
+{% asset 2015/09/doorbell/module_brushing.jpg alt="Brushing off flux" %}
-{% picture gallery 2015/09/doorbell/module_programming.jpg alt="Programming the board" %}
+{% asset 2015/09/doorbell/module_programming.jpg alt="Programming the board" %}

 ## Build a software trigger